nobledesktop/full-stack-react/4b-react-full-stack-database/readme.md

 }
 ```

-The first thing that happens in this function is creating the character object based on the state variables.
+The first thing that happens in this function is creating the debut object based on the state variables.

 The next thing is that we're performing a fetch request to the back end.
 The URL to the back end is imported, for security reasons.
 The second argument to the fetch function is an object with metadata about the request.
-Here is where we specify that it's a POST request, we are turning the character object into JSON, and the `headers` object is so that we avoid any CORS issues.
+Here is where we specify that it's a POST request, we are turning the debut object into JSON, and the `headers` object is so that we avoid any CORS issues.
 This is very important for when this project gets deployed.

 Once we get a response, right now we're just console logging that response so that we see if the request works out or not.